Ariana Grande's Doctors Insisted She Cancel This Huge Show

-Bad news, Ariana Grande fans: The singer has canceled her upcoming performance at Rock in Rio in Lisbon, Portugal.
+Bad news, Ariana Grande fans: The singer has cancelled her upcoming performance at Rock in Rio in Lisbon, Portugal.

 Last night, Grande took to social media to tell her fans that she was forced to cancel her performance.
 Grande said the last-minute change was due to a throat and sinus infection.